kens-visuals/crowdfunding-product-page/README.md

-# Frontend Mentor - Crowdfunding Product Page solution
+# Frontend Mentor - Crowdfunding Product Page Solution

 This is a solution to the [Crowdfunding Product Page Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/crowdfunding-product-page-7uvcZe7ZR).